MetaMask/metamask-mobile/docs/PATCHING_CORE_PACKAGES.md

    - After your PR in the mobile repository is merged, you can proceed to merge the PR you created against the patch branch in the core repository.

-By following these steps, you can efficiently manage and apply patches to core packages, ensuring that the `metamask-mobile` project remains up-to-date with necessary fixes and improvements.
+To maintain the `metamask-mobile` project's integrity and ensure it stays current with essential fixes and enhancements, it's crucial to manage and apply patches to core packages efficiently.
+However, it's worth noting that patching should be considered a last resort, reserved primarily for addressing security vulnerabilities or implementing high-priority features.